-Is the matching that some employers offer for contributions to retirement accounts a form of riba?
+Is the matching contributions to retirement accounts a form of riba?

 I got this question multiple times and rather than just answer for the people that asked I figured I’d post the answer on my blog so here it is:

 In the United States, employers commonly match contributions their employees make to their retirement accounts up to a certain percentage.

 So let’s say you contribute 5% of your salary to your retirement account.

 Your employer may have a program where they match the first 3% of whatever you contribute to your retirement account.